 Best #1: The Children's Hour (1961)

-Taking the number one spot, The Children's Hour resonates with old and new generations alike, tackling one of the most controversial topics ever to plague humankind: why can't some people accept gay/lesbian people?
+Taking the No. 1 spot, The Children's Hour resonates with old and new generations alike, tackling one of the most controversial topics ever to plague humankind: why can't some people accept gay/lesbian people?
 The story follows two teachers at a girls' school who are accused by a child of being lovers.
 It's a heartbreaking, true-to-life tale that needs to be heard, especially in today's world.

 The ultimate suspenseful mystery film, Charade follows recent widow Regina Lambert whose late husband had a few too many secrets.
 Regina is soon caught in the middle of a high-stakes chase and her only chance of surviving is finding out just who exactly her husband was and why the CIA was after him.
 Full of suspense that never lets up, Charade will keep you on the edge of your seat, keep you guessing, and keep your heart pounding.

 The film that launched Audrey into stardom, and the only film in which she won an Oscar, Roman Holiday follows a princess who is bored with her scheduled, sheltered life and decides to leave the mansion and explore the city.
 A reporter desperate to get an interview with the princess takes her in, but doesn't expect feelings to come into play too.
 A sweet, romantic film, it's definitely a must-see!

 Best #5: Breakfast at Tiffany's (1961)

 Probably her most famous role, Breakfast at Tiffany's tells the story of Holly Golightly, a young and restless woman who has become close to a new tenant in her apartment building.
 The only problem is, she's afraid to get too close to people and consistently avoids love.
 The film is romantic, sad, funny, and tragic all in one.
 It's certainly a film that shouldn't be missed!